Whistled love poem

 This is certainly the first love poem in the world to be whistled!
 Two versions have been whistled, the french original and the Occitan translation.
-I thought that even if originally my poem is visual, the way it took with all these translations, took it to other countries... so why not in a whistled language ... whistle for her... without knowing if "translate" her in a whistled language would be possible.
-I realized that it is.
+I thought that even if originally my poem is visual, the way followed with all these translations, took it to other countries... so why not in a whistled language ...
+To whistle for her... without knowing if to "translate" her in a whistled language would be possible...
+I realize now that it is.

 In the Alpes and Pyrenees, echo of mountains has the virtue of mirror reflections, and whatever the way which bring and send back the words... light or sound waves... her silhouette appears...

 Perhaps I still have to find the language of drums and smoke signals ...
 As for birds, dolphins, whales or cats, it is also a sweet dream that I caress .. so let's dream a little! ..
 Love is always a reality that we dream ... a dream that we caress!